This is a perfect time to come to Halifax to explore links with history, and visions for the future.

 Please use this theme only if your topic cannot fit reasonably under one of the major themes above.

 NAAFE 2019 Forum: Frontiers and Futures for Fisheries Economics is about looking back over our history of fishing and fisheries management, and the role that economics has had in shaping that.
 But it is also about looking forward, at new ways our discipline can reach and expand its own frontiers in an effort to contribute to possible futures that we want to see.
 To that end, the NAAFE 2019 Forum will feature plenaries each morning—highlighting the work of two speakers: a senior scholar paired with an emerging researcher.
 Each speaker will be given a theme, and asked to develop a 30-minute keynote address based on that theme.

 More information to come.

 Please note: submissions involving US government authors or co-authors are still welcome up to one week following the end of the current US government shutdown.
 However, the online submission system is no longer open, so please contact directly to make submissions.

 1. Submit an abstract for consideration for presentation at NAAFE 2019 Forum in Halifax, Nova Scotia, Canada.
 In order to compete, your abstract must be accepted by the scientific committee.
 Submission deadline is January 2, 2019.

 2. You must submit your full paper, formatted according to the instructions below, by February 15, 2019, by email in PDF format to .

-3. You must ensure that your major professor sends an attestation (described below) to by February 15, 2019.
+3. You must ensure that your major professor sends an attestation (click the Submission Rules button below for description) to by February 15, 2019.